Skip to main content

 Church & Dwight prohibits retaliation against any individual who in good faith utilizes the reporting procedures in this policy and/or participates in any investigation related to an allegation of conduct prohibited by this policy.
 Persons engaging in any form of retaliation will be subject to disciplinary action, up to and including termination.

-This Company is a federal government contractor and is subject to Executive Order 11246, Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 (the Orders and Acts), which require government contractors to take affirmative action to employ and advance in employment qualified minorities, women, persons with disabilities, and protected veterans.
-An individual with a disability (IWD) is a person who has a physical or mental impairment that substantially limits one or more of such person’s major life activities.
-If you have such a disability or are a disabled veteran and want to be considered under our Affirmative Action Program for IWD, or if you have questions about the programs or wish to request a reasonable accommodation, please contact our EEO Coordinator.
-Submission of this information is voluntary and refusal to provide it will not subject you to discharge or disciplinary treatment.
-Information obtained concerning individuals will be kept confidential except that (i) supervisors and managers may be informed regarding restrictions on the work or duties of individuals with disabilities and regarding necessary accommodations, (ii) medical and safety personnel may be informed, when and to the extent appropriate, if the condition might require emergency treatment, and (iii) government officials investigating compliance with the Orders and Acts shall be informed.
+This Company is a federal government contractor and is subject to Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 (the Acts), and their implementing regulations which require government contractors to take affirmative action to employ and advance in employment qualified persons with disabilities and protected veterans.
+If you have questions about the Section 503 or VEVRAA affirmative action programs or wish to request a reasonable accommodation, please contact our EEO Coordinator.
+Submission of reasonable accommodation request information is voluntary and refusal to provide it will not subject you to discharge or disciplinary treatment.
+Such information obtained concerning individuals with disabilities will be kept confidential except that (i) supervisors and managers may be informed regarding restrictions on the work or duties of individuals with disabilities and regarding necessary accommodations, (ii) medical and safety personnel may be informed, when and to the extent appropriate, if the condition might require emergency treatment, and (iii) government officials investigating compliance with the Acts shall be informed.

 Employees and applicants shall not be subjected to harassment, intimidation, threats, coercion, or discrimination because they have engaged in or may engage in any of the following activities:

-2. Assisting or participating in an investigation, compliance evaluation, hearing, or any other activity related to the administration of the affirmative action provisions of Executive Order 11246, Section 503 of the Rehabilitation Act of 1973, as amended, the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 (VEVRAA), as amended, or any other Federal, State, or local law requiring equal opportunity for minorities, women, individuals with disabilities, or protected veterans;
+2) Assisting or participating in an investigation, compliance evaluation, hearing, or any other activity related to the administration of the affirmative action provisions of Section 503 of the Rehabilitation Act of 1973, as amended, the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 (VEVRAA), as amended, or any other Federal, State, or local law requiring equal employment opportunity;

-In addition to a commitment to the application of equal employment opportunity principles and no retaliation in all of its personnel decisions, Church & Dwight is committed to affirmative action to employ and advance members of protected groups.
-This Company has developed written Affirmative Action Programs (AAP) for minorities, women, individuals with disabilities, and protected veterans.
-Portions of the AAPs for individuals with disabilities and for protected veterans are available for review by any employee or applicant upon request, during regular business hours.
+In addition to a commitment to the application of equal employment opportunity and nondiscrimination principles and no retaliation in all of its personnel decisions, Church & Dwight is committed to affirmative action to employ and advance qualified individuals with disabilities and protected veterans, as required by Section 503 and VEVRAA.
+This Company has developed written Section 503 and VEVRAA Affirmative Action Programs (AAP) for individuals with disabilities and protected veterans.
+Non-data portions of the Section 503 and VEVRAA AAPs for individuals with disabilities and for protected veterans are available for review by any employee or applicant upon request, during regular business hours.
 Interested individuals should contact the EEO Manager for assistance.

 PAY TRANSPARENCY NONDISCRIMINATION PROVISION